ras-ros2/ras_docker/README.md

 ```
 ![debugging tab](images/debugging_robot_tab.png)

-The Rviz and Ignition Gazebo will launch as shown in the below images:
+The Rviz will launch as shown in the below image:

 ![Rviz](images/Rviz_robot_app.png)